workflow4metabolomics/tools-metabolomics/README.md

 ## Workflow4Metabolomics

-This repository was initiated the Workflow4Metabolomics project.
-The [Workflow4Metabolomics](http://workflow4metabolomics.org), W4M in short, is a French infrastructure offering software tool processing, analyzing and annotating metabolomics data.
+This repository was initiated by the Workflow4Metabolomics project.
+[Workflow4Metabolomics](http://workflow4metabolomics.org), W4M in short, is a
+collective offering ressources for processing, analyzing and annotating metabolomic data.

 ## Related open source projects